 All the examples given so far are limited to "flat" tags.
 Sometimes, it's helpful to categorize tests with extra context.
-For instance, if you have tests that are sensitive to the platform endianess, you may way to categorize them by endianess, while at the same time, specifying the exact type of endianess that is required.
+For instance, if you have tests that are sensitive to the platform endianness, you may way to categorize them by endianness, while at the same time, specifying the exact type of endianness that is required.